Private VLAN

 Private VLAN, also known as port isolation, is a technique in computer networking where a VLAN contains switch ports that are restricted such that they can only communicate with a given uplink.
 The restricted ports are called private ports.
 Each private VLAN typically contains many private ports, and a single uplink.
 The uplink will typically be a port (or link aggregation group) connected to a router, firewall, server, provider network, or similar central resource.

 The concept was primarily introduced as a result of the limitation on the number of VLANs in network switches, a limit quickly exhausted in highly scaled scenarios.
 Hence, there was a requirement to create multiple network segregations with a minimum number of VLANs.

 The switch forwards all frames received from a private port to the uplink port, regardless of VLAN ID or destination MAC address.
 Frames received from an uplink port are forwarded in the normal way (i.e. to the port hosting the destination MAC address, or to all ports of the VLAN for broadcast frames or for unknown destination MAC addresses).
 As a result, direct peer-to-peer traffic between peers through the switch is blocked, and any such communication must go through the uplink.
 While private VLANs provide isolation between peers at the data link layer, communication at higher layers may still be possible depending on further network configuration.

 A typical application for a private VLAN is a hotel or Ethernet to the home network where each room or apartment has a port for Internet access.
 Similar port isolation is used in Ethernet-based ADSL DSLAMs.
 Allowing direct data link layer communication between customer nodes would expose the local network to various security attacks, such as ARP spoofing, as well as increase the potential for damage due to misconfiguration.

 Another application of private VLANs is to simplify IP address assignment.
 Ports can be isolated from each other at the data link layer (for security, performance, or other reasons), while belonging to the same IP subnet.
 In such a case, direct communication between the IP hosts on the protected ports is only possible through the uplink connection by using MAC-Forced Forwarding or a similar Proxy ARP based solution.

+VLAN Trunking Protocol

+Version 3

+Version 3 of VLAN Trunking Protocol saw support added for private VLANs.